The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Color Constrained Paths

-\begin{lemma} Let~$0\leq a\leq b\leq2$, \(b\geq1\) and let~$\varphi$ be an instance of~$(a,b)$-3-SAT.
-There exists an algorithm which, in polynomial time, finds that~$\varphi$ is not~$(a,b)$-satisfiable or computes a CNF-formula~$\psi$ such that each clause of~$\psi$ consists of 2 or 3 pairwise different literals and~$\psi$ is~$(a,b)$-satisfiable if and only if~$\varphi$ is~$(a,b)$-satisfiable. \end{lemma} \begin{proof}
+\begin{lemma} Let~$0\leq a\leq b\leq2$, \(b\geq1\) and let~$\varphi$ be a formula in~3-CNF.
+There exists an algorithm which, in polynomial time, determines if~$\varphi$ is~$(a,b)$-satisfiable or computes a CNF-formula~$\psi$ such that each clause of~$\psi$ consists of~2 or~3 pairwise different literals and~$\psi$ is~$(a,b)$-satisfiable if and only if~$\varphi$ is~$(a,b)$-satisfiable. \end{lemma} \begin{proof}

 The algorithm proceeds by iteratively replacing literals or clauses.
-In each step, the algorithm applies one of the rules displayed in \cref{fig:variable-reduction-1} to reduce the current formula, replacing the clause with a smaller one or removing it entirely while assigning values to variables.
-Here,~$A$ and~$B$ denote literals with different underlying variables,~$C$ denotes a constant and~$X$ and~$Y$ are arbitrary literals or constants.
+In each step, the algorithm applies one of the rules displayed in \cref{fig:variable-reduction-1} to simplify the current formula, replacing a clause with a smaller one or removing it entirely while assigning values to variables.
+Here,~$A$ and~$B$ denote different literals,~$C$ denotes a constant and~$X$ and~$Y$ are arbitrary literals or constants.
 The rules are only given up to permutation of their elements, i.e.~$A\lor\overline{A}\lor A$ is treated like~$A\lor A\lor \overline{A}$.
 The operation~$A/X$ replaces the literal~$A$ by~$X$ and the negated literal~$\overline{A}$ by~$\overline{X}$.
 The operation~$C/A$ is defined to be~$A/C$.
 Both~$1/1$ and~$0/0$ induce no operation and the operations~$1/0$ and~$0/1$ cause the algorithm to output unsatisfiable.
 Similarly, the operation~$A/\overline{A}$ causes the algorithm to output unsatisfiable.

 The correctness of the presented rules is immediate.
-In each step, a clause is removed or a literal is removed from a clause, so the algorithm can be seen to run in polynomial time with respect to~$|\varphi|$. \end{proof} This covers all cases where~$1\leq b\leq 2$.
-The next lemma treats the case~$(a,b)=(2,3)$.
+The first five rules exhaustively treat clauses of length three.
+The remaining rules treat the clause with length at most two.
+In each step, a clause is removed or a literal is removed from a clause, so the algorithm runs in polynomial time with respect to~$|\varphi|$.
+If the resulting formula is empty, the algorithm outputs satisfiable.
+Otherwise, it outputs the resulting formula. \end{proof}

-\begin{lemma} Let~$\varphi$ be an instance of~$(2,3)$-3-SAT.
-There exists an algorithm which, in polynomial time, finds that~$\varphi$ is not~$(2,3)$-satisfiable or computes a CNF-formula~$\psi$ such that each clause of~$\psi$ consists of 3 pairwise different literals and~$\psi$ is~$(2,3)$-satisfiable if and only if~$\varphi$ is~$(2,3)$-satisfiable. \end{lemma} \begin{proof}
+\begin{lemma} Let~$\varphi$ be a formula in~3-CNF.
+There exists an algorithm which, in polynomial time, determines if~$\varphi$ is~$(2,3)$-satisfiable or computes a CNF-formula~$\psi$ such that each clause of~$\psi$ consists of~3 pairwise different literals and~$\psi$ is~$(2,3)$-satisfiable if and only if~$\varphi$ is~$(2,3)$-satisfiable. \end{lemma} \begin{proof}